anuragmmer/click-counter/README.md

 **Precision Research & Market Observation Tool**

 Obsrvr is a high-performance, minimalist web application designed for field researchers and market observers to track frequency and timing data with zero-latency, allowing you to log complex variables via large touch targets and haptic feedback without looking away from your subject.
+Visit [here](anuragmmer.github.io/click-counter) to use.

 ---